masonheverett/advent-of-code/README.md

 ![Advent-gers](./advent-gers.jpg)

-NOTE: All inputs starting in 2019 are from the team leader's account.
-Previous year's inputs are Mason's.

 ### Writing a Solution

 To write a solution for a specific problem, navigate to the `.js` file for the solution.
 For example, the solution to part 01 published on day 01 of 2019 can be found at `./2019/day01/part01.js`.